YDTech06/PRODIGY_CS_04/README.md

 # Prodigy-Infotech-CS-Tasks
-# Keylogger Tool
+# KeyLogger Tool

 If you find this tool useful, don't forget to give it a star! ⭐

 ## Overview

-The Keylogger Tool is a Python application developed with PyQt5 that records keystrokes and saves them to a file.
+The KeyLogger Tool is a Python application developed with PyQt5 that records keystrokes and saves them to a file.
 It provides a graphical interface to manage logging sessions, view logged keys, and save or clear logs.
 This tool is useful for monitoring and analyzing keyboard inputs.

 ## Features